valiulab/objectionjs-relationship/README.md

 ## Options

-**IObjectionModelRelationshipAddConfig:** This interface is the option object that you can send to the add function and override the relation fields.
+**IObjectionModelRelationshipAddConfig:** This interface are the option that you can send to the add function and override the relation fields.

 These options can be provided when instantiating the plugin: